WebSocket Advantages, Disadvantages, and Some Practical Advice

 • Changing the network by the client.
 The server will not receive information about the address change if the client does not close the connection when reconnecting to another network.

-When to use and when not to use WebSocket
+When to Use and When Not to Use WebSocket

 WebSocket is suitable when you need real-time data updates and the ability to deliver messages to the client.
 Here are a few examples of projects where WebSocket should be used: